-Students are supported by our award-winning faculty and UMKC's outstanding resources: five reading series; opportunities to work with New Letters Magazine and New Letters on the Air, summer workshops with esteemed visiting writers; and various internships with our extensive network of professional partners within the Kansas City community.
+Students are supported by our award-winning faculty and UMKC's outstanding resources: five reading series; opportunities to work with New Letters Magazine and New Letters on the Air, summer workshops with esteemed visiting writers; and various internships with our extensive network of professional partners within the Kansas City community, including The Kansas City Star and Andrews McMeel Publishing.
 Students may enroll full or part-time.
 This 42-credit hour program is designed to promote life-long learning and creative engagement within academic and professional communities and beyond.

 Students applying for admission to the MFA program must have completed a bachelor's degree and taken the Graduate Record Examination (GRE).

 Applications must submit a writing sample in their area of focus.
 The writing sample will be limited to 35 pages for prose writers (including play and screenwriters) and twelve poems for poets.
 All applicants will be asked to specify an area of concentration (creative non-fiction, fiction, playwriting, poetry or screenwriting) and to submit work only in that area.
 Once admitted to the programs, students will be encouraged to study multiple types of writing.